OSGeo/gdal/doc/source/drivers/raster/gtiff.rst

 be changed with the :config:`GDAL_GEOREF_SOURCES` configuration option (or :oo:`GEOREF_SOURCES` open option) whose value is a comma-separated list of the following keywords : PAM, INTERNAL, TABFILE, WORLDFILE, XML (added in 3.7), NONE.
-First mentioned sources are the most prioritary over the next ones.
+Earlier mentioned sources take priority over later ones.
 A non mentioned source will be ignored.

-For example setting it to "WORLDFILE,PAM,INTERNAL" will make a geotransformation matrix from a potential worldfile prioritary over PAM or GeoTIFF.
+For example setting it to "WORLDFILE,PAM,INTERNAL" will make a geotransformation matrix from a potential worldfile priority over PAM or GeoTIFF.

 Minimum support for extracting the CRS from ESRI .xml side car files has been